yogeshojha/rengineDocumentation/docs/index.md

 If have already installed reNgine, and want to learn how to use reNgine, head to [⚡ Usage](usage/index.md).

+## 🙋 Need Help

+If [⚡ Usage](usage/index.md) documentation is not sufficient, and you still need help, head to [💁 Discord](community/discord.md) section.
+This section contains instructions on how to use reNgine discord server.

+## 🛡️ Reporting Security Issues

+If you have found any security issues with reNgine, we recommend reporting them immediately.reNgine also has it's bug bounty program!

+!!! danger
+    Please do not disclose any security vulnerabilities on Github issues.

+Guide on [How to report security issues](security/index.md) is available.

 ## 🤖 Changelogs

 If you want to know the latest changes in reNgine, head to [🤖 Changelog](changelog/index.md) to know the latest changes in reNgine.

 ## Help to keep this project alive